Favorite Foods Day

 2. Menu plans should be listed in logical order in which they are served, as well as being attractive in appearance.

-3. Select a dessert for the menu that is easy to transport and will retain is attractive appearance.
+3. Select an item for the menu that is easy to transport and will retain its attractive appearance.

 4. The entire menu should be comprised of items that you could prepare on your own.
 The judge may ask you to describe how you would prepare any item on the menu.

 This patter can be followed for all meals.
 However, you may leave certain parts out that do not fit.
 For example, you would not necessarily be served for breakfast.
 Alcoholic beverages are not appropriate on a 4-H Menu.
 Capitalize all words except articles and prepositions like and of, with.
 You can decorate your menu however you wish and it should be apart of your table setting.
 Your menu should have a theme.
 Themes can be ethnic, festive, holiday, sports, hobby, reflect a popular TV Show, etc. Titles before the menu are optional.